 Trek Stache 9.7 2019 Review

-Cons: Poor performance on choppy terrain, brually stiff
+Cons: Expensive, poor performance on choppy terrain, brutally stiff

 Compare to Similar Products

 |Pros||Fast-fast rolling, light, excellent climber||High fun factor, stable and precise downhill performance, climbing traction||Swift climbing, sharp handling, excellent value||Excellent descender, high-end fork, excellent pop out of corners||Excellent high-speed stability, great traction, capable on rough terrain|

 |Cons||Expensive, poor performance on choppy terrain, brutally stiff||3.0-inch tires cause some drag, chain slap is noisy||Not as fun on rough trails, 11-speed drivetrain||No dropper post, weak tire specification||Geometry could be awkward for some, no dropper post, long wheelbase|